tensorflow/agents/docs/overview.md

 ## Releases

-TF Agents does both stable and nightly releases.
-The nightly releases often are fine but can have issues to to upstream libraries being in flux.
-The table below lists the stable releases of TF Agents to help users that may be locked into a specific version of TensorFlow or other related supporting.
-TensorFlow version are the versions of TensorFlow tested with the build, other version might work but were not tested.
+TF Agents has stable and nightly releases.
+The nightly releases are often fine but can have issues due to upstream libraries being in flux.
+The table below lists the version(s) of TensorFlow tested with each TF Agents' release to help users that may be locked into a specific version of TensorFlow.

 | Release  | Branch / Tag      | TensorFlow Version |
 | -------- | ----------- | ------------------ |